CakeDC/users/readme.md

 The plugin itself is already capable of:

-* User registration
+* User registration (Enable by default)
 * Account verification by a token sent via email
 * User login (email / password)
 * Password reset based on requesting a token by email and entering a new password
 * Simple profiles for users
 * User search (requires the CakeDC Search plugin)
-* User management using the "admin" section
+* User management using the "admin" section (add / edit / delete)
+* Simple roles management

 The default password reset process requires the user to enter his email address, an email is sent to the user with a link and a token.
 When the user accesses the URL with the token he can enter a new password.